Cryptographic Key

 When a user wants to send funds from their wallet, they create a digital signature using their private key.
 This signature verifies the authenticity of the transaction and ensures that only the owner of the private key can initiate the transfer.
 The recipient can then use the sender’s public key to verify the signature and confirm the transaction’s legitimacy.

-Similarly, when someone wants to access their wallet to view their balance or make transactions, they need to provide their private key.
-The private key acts as a decryption key that unlocks the encrypted data within the wallet, allowing the user to securely access their funds.
+Similarly, when someone wants to access their wallet to view their balance or make transactions, they need to provide their private key, which acts as a decryption key that unlocks the encrypted data within the wallet, allowing the user to securely access their funds.

 Key Takeaway